-No person may carry, store or allow any dangerous object, illegal drug, alcohol or stolen item to be brought onto school premises or to any educational, cultural, recreational, sporting or social activity of the school within or outside the school premises
+No person may carry, store or allow any prohibited goods to be brought onto school premises or to any educational, cultural, recreational, sporting or social activity of the school within or outside the school premises.

-The Head or a person delegated to by the Head may, at random and without a warrant, search any pupil or group of pupils, or the property of a pupil or group of pupils, for any prohibited goods if a member of staff or another pupil has a reasonable suspicion that prohibited goods may be found on school premises or during a school activity.
-Unscheduled random searches of any pupils may take place from time to time.
-The Head or a person delegated by the Head may, without a warrant, seize any prohibited goods found on school premises or during a school activity or found on any person who is on school premises or engaged in a school activity.
+The Head or a person delegated to by the Head (authorised person) may, at random and without a warrant, search any pupil or group of pupils, or the property of a pupil or group of pupils, for any prohibited goods if a member of staff or another pupil has a reasonable suspicion that prohibited goods may be found on school premises or during a school activity.
+Any prohibited goods found may be seized by the authorised person.